 2019 Internship Schedule

-Internships last between five weeks and three months, but start and end dates are flexible with advance notice.
-Cristosal asks that interns make a $500-$750 contribution toward the costs of the intern program (depending on the length of your internship).
+Internships last a minimum of 8 weeks from June 1st to July 31st.
+The application deadline is February 1st, 2019.
+Cristosal asks that interns make a $500 contribution toward the costs of the intern program, and cover their own living expenses ($800-$1,200 per month).
 Please let us know if you are unable to meet this requirement and we can discuss alternatives.

 Let us know what interests you, and get more information about our internship opportunities!